Crowdfunding in Spain: market history and current state

 The platform works with both accredited and non-accredited investors.
 However, only accredited investors can invest more than 3,000 EUR in a single project.

-Foreign investors are accepted, too, but to be able to participate in offerings, they have to receive an NIE (un Número de Identificación de Extranjero) and be a resident of an EU country.
+Foreign investors are also accepted, but to participate in offerings, they must receive an NIE (un Número de Identificación de Extranjero) and be residents of an EU country.

 Dozen